taskscape/RESTAPIGateway/readme.md

 The solution supports authentication using either basic auth or JWT token auth.
 The exact security model supported depends on whether each of the security models is configured.

-In order to enable JWT token based security for API endpoints, the following values need to be configured:
+In order to enable JWT token based authentication for API endpoints, the following values need to be configured:

 ```text
   "JwtSettings": {